-In this lesson, the student will learn vocabulary related to brain development and parts of the brain.
+In this Intermediate lesson plan, the student will learn vocabulary related to brain development and parts of the brain.
 They will also practice using generic pronouns – one, we, you, and they.

 Warm-up